-Understand the steps of an orthoptic assessment, what it is recording, and the notation used.
-Recognise normal and abnormal results, the range of 'normal' and the significance of test/test variability in children.
-Understand when refraction is indicated, how it is performed and recorded.
-Become familiar with practice of retinoscopy and perform retinosopy to understand this.
-Perform a proficient paediatric medical examination relevant to paediatric ophthalmic conditions.
-Urgent Eye Care (xi) No additional descriptors for this area.
-Learning Outcome Independently formulate and initiate a management plan for low complexity cases.
-An ophthalmologis t achieving this level will: These descriptors apply to all special interest areas (i-xi) Initiate a management plan, including referring to more experienced clinicians when appropriate.
-Involve other health care professionals in patient management when appropriate.
-Make appropriate referrals in a timely and efficient manner and in accordance with local protocols and guidelines.
-Recognise when a patient's clinical presentation needs priority and make appropriate arrangements to expedite their care.
-Recognise where the patient's vision may not meet the visual standards for driving and provide appropriate counselling.
-Explain diagnoses to patients in simple language, using visual aids, online patient resources, leaflets, 3D models of eyes and posters available in clinic.
-Deliver information in an accessible way, including identifying and making arrangements for patients with hearing, speech or sight impairment, or those with English as a second language.
-Communicate effectively and sensitively when breaking bad news and be prepared to give clear and honest information.
-Utilise translators appropriately and in accordance with local policy.
-Understand and apply knowledge of general medicine and surgery relevant to ophthalmic practice.
-Understand the associations between drugs and ophthalmic disease including biologics.
-Recognise when a patient is seriously ill and make appropriate arrangements for the patient's care.
-Prescribe local and systemic medications, side-effects, and possible interactions of the drugs that are prescribed.
-Be aware of the indications, contra-indications, side-effects, and possible interactions of the drugs that are prescribed.
-Be aware of the services and support available to patients and signpost appropriately.
-Initiate appropriate referral to low vision and social services, and to eye clinic liaison officer where available.
+Independently formulate and initiate a management plan for low complexity cases.

+An ophthalmologist achieving this level will:

+These descriptors apply to all special interest areas (i-xi)

+- Initiate a management plan, including referring to more experienced clinicians when appropriate. - Involve other health care professionals in patient management when appropriate. - Make appropriate referrals in a timely and efficient manner and in accordance with local protocols and guidelines. - Recognise when a patient's clinical presentation needs priority and make appropriate arrangements to expedite their care. - Recognise where the patient's vision may not meet the visual standards for driving and provide appropriate counselling. - Explain diagnoses to patients in simple language, using visual aids, online patient resources, leaflets, 3D models of eyes and posters available in clinic. - Deliver information in an accessible way, including identifying and making arrangements for patients with hearing, speech or sight impairment, or those with English as a second language. - Communicate effectively and sensitively when breaking bad news and be prepared to give clear and honest information. - Utilise translators appropriately and in accordance with local policy. - Understand and apply knowledge of general medicine and surgery relevant to ophthalmic practice. - Understand the associations between drugs and ophthalmic disease including biologics. - Recognise when a patient is seriously ill and make appropriate arrangements for the patient's care. - Prescribe local and systemic medications safely. - Be aware of the indications, contra-indications, side-effects, and possible interactions of the drugs that are prescribed. - Be aware of the services and support available to patients and signpost appropriately. - Initiate appropriate referral to low vision and social services, and to eye clinic liaison officer where available.